Imaginary (film): Release

-Universal Pictures has first-look deals on Blumhouse titles but opted not to release Imaginary.
+Universal Pictures has first-look deals on Blumhouse titles but passed on releasing Imaginary.
 Blumhouse shopped the film around where Lionsgate secured a distribution deal.
 It was released theatrically on March 8, 2024, after being pushed back from its original date of February 2, 2024.

 Reception

 Box office

-As of 22 April 2024, Imaginary has grossed $28 million in the United States and Canada and $15.7 million in other territories, for a worldwide total of $43.7 million.
+Imaginary grossed $28 million in the United States and Canada and $15.7 million in other territories, for a worldwide total of $43.7 million.

 In the United States and Canada, Imaginary was released alongside Kung Fu Panda 4 and Cabrini, and was projected to gross $10–14 million from 3,118 theaters in its opening weekend.
 The film made $3.6 million on its first day, including $725,000 from Thursday night previews.
 It went on to debut to $9.9 million, finishing fifth at the box office.
 The film made $5.6 million in its second weekend, finishing in fourth.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 34 out of 100, based on 21 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those polled by PostTrak gave it an 57% overall positive score.

 Varietys Owen Gleiberman called it "a watchable mess of a child's-play fright flick, exemplifies the trend of overwrought too-muchness" and also wrote "despite a few creepy moments, [the film] is starved for scenes that make the fear it's showing you relatable".
 Frank Scheck of The Hollywood Reporter praised Wise's and the younger's cast performances, but wrote "Imaginary, which starts out as a relatively low-key suspenser with intriguing psychological depth, eventually succumbs to the inanities plaguing so many recent horror efforts (like the killer pool in the same company's Night Swim)".

 Wilson Chapman of IndieWire gave the film a grade of "C", writing "Even at its most entertaining, Imaginary has about as much staying power as the figments of imagination that give it its name.
 Just like your childhood imaginary friend, you'll probably forget about it pretty quickly".
 Robert Abele writing for the Los Angeles Times criticized director Wadlow with being "terrible with actors", saying that he "can even make a motionless plush animal seem poorly directed".
 He wrote, "Imaginary skips the directive to entertain, coming off as stiff, pedestrian and dreary as a March space-filler can get".